-By Ryan Nakashima/Matt O’Brien The Associated Press
+July 26, 2017 by Ryan Nakashima/Matt O’Brien The Associated Press

 Jul.
 25, 2017 – Tech titans Mark Zuckerberg and Elon Musk recently slugged it out online over the possible threat artificial intelligence (AI) might one day pose to the human race, although you could be forgiven if you don’t see why this seems like a pressing question.

 Thanks to AI, computers are learning to do a variety of tasks that have long eluded them — everything from driving cars to detecting cancerous skin lesions to writing news stories.
 But Musk, the founder of Tesla Motors and SpaceX, worries that AI systems could soon surpass humans, potentially leading to our deliberate (or inadvertent) extinction.